karatelabs/karate/README.md

 Then status 200
 ```

-If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you can achieve dynamic data-driven testing.
+If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you could go about dynamic data-driven testing.

 Although it is just a few lines of code, take time to study the above example carefully.
-It will give you a good idea of how you can effectively make use of the unique combination of Cucumber and JsonPath that Karate provides.
+It is a great example of how to effectively use the unique combination of Cucumber and JsonPath that Karate provides.

 ## Calling JavaScript Functions

 Examples of [defining and using JavaScript functions](#javascript-functions) appear in earlier sections of this document.
 Being able to define and re-use JavaScript functions is a powerful capability of Karate.
 For example, you can:
 * call re-usable functions that take complex data as an argument and return complex data that can be stored in a variable
 * call and interoperate with Java code if needed
 * share and re-use test utilities or 'helper' functionality across your organization